 (public obligations, including treasuries and agencies)

-(U.S. Treasury Inflation-Protected Securities and non-U.S. inflation-linked bonds)
+(U.S. Treasury Inflation-Protected Securities, non-U.S. inflation-linked bonds and timber)

 An investment strategy focusing solely on high investment returns is dangerous.
 DUMAC pays particular attention to managing risk within the portfolio, controlling excessive volatility through diversification among exposures as well as the asset and sub-asset classes through which those exposures are obtained.